 “We all have some abilities, and to the best of our abilities we should be able to contribute in the world that we live.
 The system should be set up in such to enable you and not disable you,” she says.

-Meenu lives in Woodbridge, Ont. with her husband and dog, where she enjoys watching documentaries about social issues.
+Meenu lives in Ontario with her family, where she enjoys watching documentaries about social issues.